tvpsh2021/kitsune/README.md

 ## Features

+- **Enhanced Filtering:** Filters not just search links, but also special sections like "Top stories" and "Local news".
+- **Intelligent Suggestions:** Intelligently suggests domains to block based on your current search results.
+- **Granular Control:** A settings page allows you to toggle filtering on and off for specific websites.
 - **Effortless Filtering:** Easily add or remove websites from your blocklist.
 - **Automatic Saving:** Your blocklist is saved automatically as you make changes.
 - **Streamlined Workflow:** Use the "Enter" key to quickly add new domains to your blocklist.